Monitoring your direct competitors is a key part of any marketing strategy.

 Tweetdeck is a good way to monitor that search via a separate column:

 Competition monitoring is essential to any marketing strategy and it can help you make a lot of informed marketing decisions.
 But choose your competitors to track wisely.

-Amazon, for example, is competing with just about half of the ecommerce businesses I’ve come across.
+Amazon, for example, is competing with just about half of the eCommerce businesses I’ve come across.
 But monitoring Amazon will hardly be helpful.
-The platform doesn’t have to do anything to generate backlinks (publishers just link to them because they know the brand) and it is so huge that they rank just because Google trusts them.
+The platform doesn’t have to do anything to generate backlinks (publishers just link to them because they know the brand), and it is so huge that it ranks just because Google trusts them.

 A better choice would be a less established and newer brand that is actively engaging in marketing.
 Identify a fast-growing niche competitor to set up close monitoring of what it is they are doing and learn from someone hungry and creative.
 Good luck!